djalbat/Easy-DragAndDrop/README.md

 Only a single file or a directory can be moved in one go.

-In the case of a single file, the `onMoveFile` handler is called with the file's path.
-The handler should return either the file's target directory if the file has been moved successfully; the file's source directory if the file cannot be moved and has been left in place; or null if the file has disappeared.
+In the case of a single file, the `onMoveFile` handler is called with the file's source and target paths.
+The handler should return either the file's target path if the file has been moved successfully; the file's source path if the file cannot be moved and has been left in place; or null if the file has disappeared.

-In the case of a directory, the relevant `onMoveFile` and `onMoveDirectory` handlers are called for each entry, starting with the outermost entries then working in and finishing with the directory itself.
-Handlers for subdirectories are guaranteed to only be called after handlers have been called for all their entries.
+In the case of a directory, the relevant `onMoveFile` and `onMoveDirectory` handlers are called for each sub-entry unless the `HANDLE_SUB_ENTRIES` option is explicitly set to false, starting with the outermost entries then working in.
+Finally the `onMoveDirectory` handler is called for the directory itself.
+Again the source and target paths are passed as arguments and should be treated in the same way as for files.

 ```js
 function onMoveFile(sourcePath, targetPath) {